shopware/docs/products/extensions/search/field-config.md

 1. **Synonym \(`ses_synonym`\)**

-   In the Enterprise Search you can define synonyms, these [synonyms](synonyms.md) were used by the search analyzer.
+   In the Advanced Search you can define synonyms, these [synonyms](synonyms.md) were used by the search analyzer.

 ## Analyzer

-In addition to the Shopware Elasticsearch default analyzer, the Enterprise Search adds some additional analyzer.
+In addition to the Shopware Elasticsearch default analyzer, the Advanced Search adds some additional analyzer.
 Each analyzer uses a different set of filters.
-Here is a List of all used custom analyzers in the Enterprise Search:
+Here is a List of all used custom analyzers in the Advanced Search:

 1. `sesAnalyzer`